-Our research advisor, Dr. Karen Ford, recently took a tour of a new software platform called Ellevation that is designed to help ELL educators manage student data and wrote the following review for Colorín Colorado.
+Our research advisor, Dr. Karen Ford, took a tour of a software platform called Ellevation that is designed to help ELL educators manage student data and wrote the following review for Colorín Colorado.

 Ellevation: An Overview